 In layman's terms?
 A best practice is a technique that, more often than not, works.
 And what’s more?
 Because it’s been tested against other potential ways of doing something, you don’t have to fumble around testing things out for yourself.

-In this post we'll give you a list of the three best practices you should always follow when creating an issue tracking workflow for your small business.
+In this post we'll give you a list of the three best practices you should always follow when creating an issue tracking workflow for your small business to track bugs.
 When followed properly, these best practices will save you time and unnecessary headaches—helping your software company track bugs efficiently.

 But before we get into what those best practices are, let’s level set on why you need bug tracking in the first place.